-The purpose of the pretest is to provide a baseline understanding of your knowledge relative to this competency.
-The pretest is required before you begin studying course materials.
-The Pretest for this course assesses your current knowledge of organizational leadership, including, building blocks of leadership, contemporary theories of leadership, and characteristics and behaviors of leaders in various contexts.
+The purpose of the pretest is to provide a baseline understanding of your knowledge of this competency.
+The pretest is required before students begin studying course materials.
+The Pretest for this course assesses your current knowledge of issues in organizational ethics, including ethical theory, components of personal development, decision making, and practicing ethics in an organization, a group, as a leadership and as a follower ethics.

-Course Learning Outcomes: Upon completion of this Module, the student will be able to:
+Course Learning Outcomes:

+Upon successful completion of this course the student will be able to: